Mohammadiyeh, Arak

-Mohammadiyeh (محمديه, also Romanized as Moḩammadīyeh; also known as Mohammadi) is a village in Mashhad-e Miqan Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 655, in 183 families.
+Mohammadiyeh (محمديه) (Note: Also romanized as Moḩammadīyeh; also known as Mohammadi) is a village in Mashhad-e Miqan Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 655 in 183 households.
+The following census in 2011 counted 640 people in 208 households.
+The 2016 census measured the population of the village as 515 people in 175 households.